 The Ivation 13 pint dehumidifier works well in small to medium-sized bathrooms.

-The tank capacity on this is ½ gallon with continuous draining to remove up to 13-pints of moisture from the air per day.
+The tank capacity on this unit is ½ gallon with continuous draining can extract moisture up to 13-pints for a 24hr time.

-With a total recommended usage area of 270 cubic feet, this may be an excellent choice if the humidity level in your bathroom is regularly too high.
+With a total recommended usage space for rooms of 270 sq feet, this model may be an excellent choice if the humidity level in your bathroom is regularly too high.

-We liked the LCD interface, which made the initial set up easier.
-There are a range of features, including adjustable humidity controls, vent settings, and sleep timer control.
+We liked the LCD interface on this model, which made the initial set up easier.
+Some of the dehumidifier for bathroom reviews state that there is a range of features, including adjustable humidity controls for midsized rooms, vent or fan settings for dry air, and sleep timer control.

 - Multiple drain options